Planning and Zoning

 • 8.2 Figures and Quantities 8-1

-View the Provincial Policy Statement.
+View the Provincial Planning Statement.
 This document has provisions that guide all planning decisions within the Province of Ontario.

 Planning Applications

-The cost of your planning application will be according the current Fee and Services By-law.
+The cost of your planning application will be according to the current Fee and Services By-law.

 Once the application is deemed to be complete, the approval time requirements as set out in the Planning Act will commence.